 EPMI will electronically mail or fax the following informational reports to Frontera’s Energy Coordinator the Business Day following the reported day by approximately 3:00 pm CPT.

-Profit & Loss, Risk Statement – This statement will track daily and life to date changes in profit and loss as well as various risk indicators for Frontera’s power output for the Term of this Agreement.
+Profit & Loss, Risk Statement – This statement will track daily and life to date changes in profit and loss as well as various risk indicators for Frontera’s Products for the Term of this Agreement.
 These statements shall not include any information about Existing Transactions.

-Position Statement – This statement will track the physical open position for Frontera’s power output for the Term of this Agreement.
+Position Statement – This statement will track the physical open position for Frontera’s Products for the Term of this Agreement.
 These statements shall not include any information about Existing Transactions.

 Schedule of Trades – This schedule will track the daily power trades from Frontera.